Roger Owen (MP)

-Sir Roger Owen (1573 – 29 May 1617) was an English Member of Parliament.
-He was the eldest son of Thomas Owen of Condover, Shropshire and was educated at Shrewsbury School (1583) and Christ Church, Oxford (awarded B.A.
-1592).
-He trained for the law at Lincoln's Inn (1589) and was called to the bar in 1597.
-In 1598 he succeeded his father, who had built Condover Hall for him, and was knighted in 1604.
+Sir Roger Owen (1573 – 29 May 1617) was an English lawyer and member of parliament during the late Elizabethan and early Jacobean periods.

+He was the eldest son of Thomas Owen of Condover, Shropshire.
+Owen was educated at Shrewsbury School in 1583 and matriculated at Christ Church, Oxford, receiving a Bachelor of Arts degree in 1592.
+He trained in law at Lincoln's Inn beginning in 1589 and was called to the bar in 1597.

+In 1598, following the death of his father, he inherited the family estate, Condover Hall, which had been constructed for him by Thomas Owen.
+He was subsequently knighted in 1604.

+Career

+Owen served as a Member of Parliament representing Shropshire and held influence in regional legal and political matters.
+His career combined legal practice with parliamentary service, reflecting the typical path of English gentry in the Elizabethan and Jacobean era.

+Legacy

+Owen's family continued to hold prominence in Shropshire for several generations.
+Condover Hall, constructed for him by his father, remains a notable example of Elizabethan architecture and reflects the wealth and social standing of the Owen family during the late 16th and early 17th centuries.
+The estate has historical significance in the region and has been preserved as part of England's architectural heritage.

 Offices held

-He was appointed a Justice of the Peace for Shropshire by 1601 to 1614, High Sheriff of Shropshire for 1603–1604 and a member of the Council in the Marches of Wales for 1602–1607.
+He was appointed a justice of the peace for Shropshire by 1601 to 1614, High Sheriff of Shropshire for 1603–1604 and a member of the Council in the Marches of Wales for 1602–1607.
 He was knighted in 1604.

 He was a bencher at Lincoln's Inn in 1611 and treasurer in 1612–1613.
-He was elected a Member (MP) of the Parliament of England for Shrewsbury in 1597 and for Shropshire in 1601, 1606 and 1614.
+He was elected a member (MP) of the parliament of England for Shrewsbury in 1597 and for Shropshire in 1601, 1606 and 1614.

 Death

-He died intestate in London in 1617 and was buried at Condover.
+Sir Roger Owen died intestate in London on 29 May 1617.
+He was subsequently buried at Condover, the family estate in Shropshire.
+His death marked the end of his personal involvement in legal and parliamentary affairs, but his family continued to maintain prominence in the region.